cloudedbats/cloudedbats_wurb_2024/README.md

 completely rewritten.
 - A system for basic configuration was needed.
 A YAML-based system is now used for that.
 - Sqlite is a better choice for settings than text files.
 Also used for annotations.
 - Sound management differ on different platform.
-There are now support for both ALSA (for Linux) and PortAudio (Windows, macOS).
+There is now support for both ALSA (for Linux) and PortAudio (Windows, macOS).

 The detector is developed as a "full-stack" web application.
 The backend uses Python with asyncio to